Raghavs123/TravelLust_MERN_Project/README.md

 Listings: Create, Edit, and Delete your listings.
 Reviews: Leave reviews for your favourite destinations.
 User Authentication: Secure Sign-up, Login, and Logout functionality.

+Run this project using app.js file using command node app.js or nodemon app.js

 Explore TravelLust, and let the journey begin!